dotnet/docs-mobile/docs/android/building-apps/build-items.md

 In this example, `movie.mp4` and `some.png` will end up in the `base` aab file, while all the other assets will end up in the `assets1` asset pack.

-The additional metadata is only supported on .NET Android 9 and above.
+The additional metadata is only supported on .NET for Android 9 and above.

 ## AndroidAarLibrary